Bucks and Montgomery County Intellectual Property Lawyers

 - Avoid losing trademark or copyright protection through underuse in interstate commerce or by becoming generic (such as escalator and kerosene)

 - Apply international treaties or other global trademark programs that may benefit trademarks

 - Assert or defend their interests in trademark and copyright disputes

 Trademark and Copyright Disputes

-High Swartz intellectual property lawyers represent clients in trademark and copyright litigation, as well as those looking to stop unauthorized use of their trademarks or copyright-protected material.
-We apply our experience to protect our clients’ interests in litigation concerning:
+High Swartz intellectual property lawyers represent clients in trademark and copyright litigation and those looking to stop unauthorized use of their trademarks or copyright-protected material.
+Consequently, we apply our experience to protect our clients' interests in litigation concerning:

 - Website domain name disputes involving the World Intellectual Property Organization (WIPO)

 - Concurrent trademark or copyright registration

 Protect your work.
 Talk with one of our intellectual property lawyers from our IP law firm serving Bucks and Montgomery Counties today.